RakeshGanapathy/RakeshGanapathy/README.md

 - 🌱 I’m currently learning Data Engineeering
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Aws , Java ,Python , FluentD
+- 💬 Ask me about Aws , Java ,Python

 - 📫 How to reach me: rakesh.ganapathy@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...